Gals Can't Be Kind to Otaku!?: Characters

+Kotoko's younger brother.
+He has a crush on Sayu and also thinks that Takuya is Kotoko's boyfriend.

 Media

 Manga

 Written by Norishiro-chan and illustrated by Sakana Uozumi, Gals Can't Be Kind to Otaku!? began serialization in Coamix's seinen manga magazine Monthly Comic Zenon on August 25, 2021.
-Its chapters have been compiled into eleven tankōbon volumes as of October 2025.
+Its chapters have been compiled into thirteen tankōbon volumes as of June 2026.

-During their panel at Sakura-Con 2025, Yen Press announced that they had licensed the series for English publication.
+During their panel at Sakura-Con 2025, Yen Press announced that it had licensed the series for English publication.